-The full responsibilities of the DSL are set out in Annex C, KCSIE (2021).
+The full responsibilities of the DSL are set out in Annex C, KCSIE (2023).

-The Senior DSL is a member of the Senior Leadership Team.
-Our Senior DSL is Jodie Matthews Headteacher.
-The Senior DSL takes lead responsibility for child protection and wider safeguarding.
+The DSL is a member of the Senior Leadership Team.

+Our DSL is Jodie Matthews.

+The DSL takes lead responsibility for child protection and wider safeguarding including Online safety.

-When the DSL is absent our Deputy DSL team, Gill Wilcox- Assistant Head teacher and Cathryn Akrill - School Business Leader - will be available.
-If the DSL and deputies are not available, Karen Annan Deputy DSL and Teaching Assistant will be available (for example, during out-of-hours/out-of-term activities).
+When the DSL is absent, then Cathryn Akrill and/or Gill Wilcox will act as cover.

+If the DSL and deputies are not available, Karen Annan and Sarah McErlean will act as cover (for example, during out-of-hours/out-of-term activities).